t11e/kotohomes-docs/listing_api.md

 Adds open_houses to the response payload when available.

 Adds territory parameter to only return listings within your predefined territory.

+You must now always provide latitude/longitude/radius or territory.

 ### 2022-05-16: